StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Implementations of the models using Stan, DynamicHMC and Turing can be found in [StanModels](https://github.com/StatisticalRethinkingJulia/StanModels.jl), [DynamicHMCModels](https://github.com/StatisticalRethinkingJulia/DynamicHMCModels.jl) and [TuringModels](https://github.com/StatisticalRethinkingJulia/TuringModels.jl).

-StanModels has been updated to use the new suite of packages StanSample.jl, StanOptimize.jl, StanVariational.jl, etc. (all modeled after Tamas Papp's StanDump.jl, StanRun.jl and StanSamples.jl).

 In the meantime time, Chris Fisher has made tremendous progress with MCMCBenchmarks.jl, which compares three NUTS mcmc options.

-## Future plans

-There is a plan to release a version of StatisticalRethinking.jl based on Soss.jl and DynamicHMC.jl.
-No firm timeline has been set for this.

 ## Documentation